Facial Implants for the Chin, Cheeks, and Jaw in NYC

 What does facial implant surgery involve?

 Dr. Romo performs facial implant surgery with meticulous, minimally invasive techniques in order to achieve the best results with virtually invisible scarring.
-Chin implant surgery can be done thorough the lower lip or through a small incision hidden below the jaw line.
+Chin implant surgery can be done through the lower lip or through a small incision hidden below the jawline.
 With cheek implants, the incision can be made inside the mouth.
 For a lower jaw implant, a small incision will be made inside the lower lip.

-- Facial implants can take anywhere from 1‒2 hours (when performed as a single procedure), depending on the complexity
+Facial implants can take anywhere from 1‒2 hours (when performed as a single procedure), depending on the complexity.
+When performed in conjunction with other procedures, such as a facelift, the surgery time will vary.

 Thomas Romo III, MD, FACS is one of the most experienced and respected plastic surgeons for facial implants the world, known for his meticulous minimally invasive surgical techniques and for achieving natural-looking results with a shorter recovery period.
 As a world-renowned innovator in surgical methods as well as an inventor of new endoscopic instruments for facial surgery, Dr. Romo’s practice draws patients from New York City, across the United States, and internationally for all of their surgical and non-surgical facial cosmetic needs.